dino115/oh-my-embed/README.md

     '//example.com/content/*'
   ]

+  # Optional you can define the provider name, if not specified, the name will extracted from the class name
+  self.provider_name = 'My Provider'

-  # optional you can use a custom mapping for the response, if your provider doesn't stick to the specification :(
+  # Optional you can use a custom mapping for the response, if your provider doesn't stick to the specification :(
   # this merges with the default mapping, so you must only set the divergent mapping
-  self.mapping = {
+  self.custom_mapping = {
     'thumbnail.url' => 'thumbnail'
   }
 end